 Bridget’s book, Blue Hole Wisdom: My Journey with the Sisters, will be published in 2020.
 She is a life-long South St. Louisan, a ceramic artist at her studio, Carondelet Pottery, and an avid quilter.

 Sister Helena Monahan has been an educator all of her life, beginning with service in the Congregation’s elementary schools and continuing at the University of the Incarnate Word, San Antonio.
 Sister most recently served as President of Incarnate Word Academy in St. Louis.
 Sister’s current passion is collaborating with civic and educational leaders to develop projects which will empower people and improve the quality of life in the Greater St. Louis community.

 Michael Fitzgerald has been serving children and families in the St. Louis area for 40 years.
 He has worked primarily in mental health and child welfare.
 Michael holds his undergraduate degree in psychology from West Virginia University, a Master’s degree in Social Work from Saint Louis University and a Master’s in Health Management from Webster University.
 Michael has both direct clinical and administrative experience.

 Lisa attended Hickey School of Business and has 15 years-plus of office experience.
 She brings her expertise to the foundation in support of its mission.

 Sister Annette Pezold has been in various Congregational ministries, such as: education, parish pastoral associate, social worker at Catholic Charities, hospitals and retirement Homes.
-Now retired she continues on the IWF Board and also volunteers there as well as at a nursing home and where ever else a need arises.
-Sister Annette enjoys staying active and being able to give her time to ministries.
+Now retired and living in San Antonio, she is our Praying Sister for the Foundation.
+She enjoys staying active, and volunteers at a nursing home and where ever else a need arises.

 Maria Rodgers O’Rourke